The Love Cats (song): Inspiration and recording

 At the time the song was written, Robert Smith was very interested in the work of Australian author Patrick White.
 According to a number of his fans, Smith was inspired to write "The Love Cats" after reading White's novel The Vivisector (1970), although this claim is difficult to verify.
 In the novel, the protagonist, Hurtle, is appalled when his lover's husband drowns a sack of stray cats.
 White draws a parallel between the way in which the cats are discarded, and the treatment of certain characters in the book; by extension, the cats symbolise the most innocent and vulnerable members of society, and the casual cruelty with which they sometimes meet their fate.

 The recording session took place in Paris at Studio Des Dames after the band had played a one-off concert in the west of France, in Brittany, in the commune of Saint-Jacut-les-Pins in August 1983.
 The band recorded other songs there also in jazz rock style, "Speak My Language" and "Mr. Pink Eyes": both ended up on the b-side of the 12-inch vinyl.
 A fourth track ("A Hand Inside My Mouth (Des Dames Studio Demo 8/83)") also recorded in the same session, surfaced in 2006 on The Top deluxe CD reissue.

 Music video

+The director of the video was Tim Pope.
+A 2026 article in The Guardian recounted: "For 'The Lovecats', he [Pope] came across the ideal location in an estate agent’s window.
+'They let me view the house and gave me the keys', he sniggers.
+'Next thing I know, I’m in there with the crew.
+Smithy and the boys piling out of the van.
+The neighbours must have heard 'The Lovecats' coming through the walls.'
+Pope handed back the keys and the clandestinely shot video went around the world."

 The music video features a number of cats and a large lampshade falling on the head of bassist Phil Thornalley.
 There are many shots of a mansion which the band told a vendor they were interested in buying.
 They returned the keys in the morning.
-Real cats were supposed to be used but after proving to be troublesome, taxidermied ones were used instead.
+Real cats were supposed to be used but after proving to be troublesome, taxidermied ones were mostly used instead.

 Smith said of the video: "'The Love Cats' is far from being my favourite song: composed drunk, video filmed drunk, promotion made drunk.
 It was a joke."
 The video features an early rough mix of the song done in Paris which is different from the one released on vinyl (the latter was done in London).